 His wife was Anka Ansohn born about 1824 in Courland, died 1894 in Courland.

-My Grandfather was Carl (Karlis) Plesums, born June 1, 1864, and died March 18, 1930 in Riga of heart problems.
-He was the postmater (in the service of the Russian Czar), reportedly was very domineering, and forced his sons into the military as a way for them to get a higher education.
+My Grandfather was Carl (Karlis) Plēsums, born June 1, 1864, and died March 18, 1930 in Riga of heart problems.
+He was the postmater of Riga for over 40 years (in the service of the Russian Czar), reportedly was very domineering, and forced his sons into the military as a way for them to get a higher education.

-My Grandmother was Katerina Zillig (Cielich) Plesums born 1865 (or 1869 - different report), died February 1944 of heart problems at age 74-75.
+My Grandmother was Katrine Francá Zillig (Ciklichs) Plēsums born May 3,1865, died February 1944 of heart problems at age 74-75.
 She was buried in German occupied Poland

 The newspaper apparently wasn't very happy with their investment in the Lima.
 As someone pointed out, a departure and arrival are interesting stories, but days and weeks alone at sea are boring, and don't sell newspapers.